 To understand genetic attraction, it is important to first understand how romantic attraction works.
 People tend to be sexually attracted to those who resemble them the most in both physical appearance and mentality.

 Granted, this is not to say that all adoptees who one day meet their biological parents or siblings will find themselves experiencing a genetic sexuality attraction.
 In fact, such an occurrence is rare.

 If two relatives decide after meeting each other for the first time to enter a sexual relationship with each other, this is known as incest.
 Conversely, sexual attraction between relatives who grow up together is virtually unheard of.
 This could be due to the Westermarck effect, which is an aspect of human evolution that works on a subconscious level to prevent humans from engaging in inbreeding.
 The mechanisms underlying the Westermarck effect are currently unclear.

 Is Genetic Sexual Attraction Real?

 Genetic sexual attraction has been considered a pseudoscience by some experts in psychology, sociology, and biology who have tried to debunk it.
-These experts believe the idea that "you're more attracted to people with whom you share your genes" is total bunk.
 Not a lot of research has been conducted on this topic, either because it is too disturbing to those who would study it, or because they otherwise dismiss it as utter nonsense.
 Therefore, there is little evidence at this point to prove whether genetic sexual attraction is a scientific fact.